What is EBIT?

 For example, let’s say that a company in 2021 has the following financials:

-The gross profit is equal to $15 million, from which we deduct $5 million in OpEx from to calculate EBIT.
+The gross profit is equal to $15 million, from which we deduct $5 million in OpEx to calculate operating income.

-Continuing off our previous example, we can divide our company’s EBIT by its revenue to calculate the EBIT margin (i.e. operating margin).
+Continuing off our previous example, we can divide our company’s operating income by its revenue to calculate the operating margin.

-Since comparisons of standalone EBIT amounts are not meaningful, standardization is required, which is the purpose of multiples.
+Since comparisons of standalone operating profit amounts are not meaningful, standardization is required, which is the purpose of multiples.

-In our example, the EBIT margin is 40% — which means that for each dollar of revenue generated, $0.40 is retained and available for non-operating expenses.
+In our example, the operating margin is 40% — which means that for each dollar of revenue generated, $0.40 is retained and available for non-operating expenses.

 The previous calculation of the EBIT margin leads to our next point.